Native American genocide in the United States: Reservation system

 Indian removal policies led to the current day reservation system which allocated territories to individual tribes.
-According to scholar Dina Gilio-Whitaker, "the treaties also created reservations that would confine Native people into smaller territories far smaller than they had for millenia been accustomed to, diminishing their ability to feed themselves."
+According to scholar Dina Gilio-Whitaker, "the treaties also created reservations that would confine Native people into smaller territories far smaller than they had for millennia been accustomed to, diminishing their ability to feed themselves."
 According to author and scholar David Rich Lewis, these reservations had much higher population densities than indigenous homelands.
 As a result, "the consolidation of native peoples in the 19th century allowed epidemic diseases to rage through their communities."
 In addition to this "a result of changing subsistence patterns and environments-contributed to an explosion of dietary-related illness like diabetes, vitamin and mineral deficiencies, cirrhosis, obesity, gallbladder disease, hypertension, and heart disease".

 Once their territories were incorporated into the United States, surviving Native Americans were denied equality before the law and often treated as wards of the state.
 Many Native Americans were moved to reservations—constituting 4% of U.S. territory.
 In a number of cases, treaties signed with Native Americans were violated.
 Tens of thousands of American Indians and Alaska Natives were forced to attend a residential school system which sought to reeducate them in white-settler American values, culture, and economy.

 Oceti Sakowin historian Nick Estes has called reservations "prisoner of war camps," citing forced removal and confinement.
 Reservations have historically had negative ecological effects on Native communities.
 The reservation system "offset the flourishing moral relationships that supported" Indigenous communities' resilience to changing environmental conditions.
 For instance, Whyte explains that being confined to a reservation jeopardizes Native communities' relationships with plants and animals located outside the scope of the reservation.
 Reservations also limit space for ceremonial practices and harvesting, and disrupt traditional seasonal rounds, which allowed Indigenous people to adapt to their environments.